ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-1.md

 ![](https://s3.amazonaws.com/spark-school/courses/twitter-clone/4/initial-tweet.png)

-Let’s add a little bit of style.
+Let's add a little bit of style.
 The first thing we need to do is line up our text with our form inputs.
 We do that by putting some padding on our article element.
-It also wouldn’t be a bad idea to add a subtle border between the tweet form and the tweet.
+It also wouldn't be a bad idea to add a subtle border between the tweet form and the tweet.
 Right now, the blue from the form runs into the white in our tweet, but they are separate entities, so we want to make a clear distinction between them.
 Add the style below to “site.css”.

 ```css
 .tweet {